-Karim Kamel is a program assistant with the Corporation’s International Peace & Security program, where he focuses on strengthening nuclear security.
+Karim Kamel is a program analyst with the Corporation’s International Peace and Security program where he focuses on strengthening nuclear security.

-Before joining the Corporation in 2015, Mr. Kamel was a program associate at the Conflict Prevention and Peace Forum of the Social Science Research Council.
+Before joining the Corporation in 2015, Kamel was a program associate at the Conflict Prevention and Peace Forum of the Social Science Research Council.
 Prior to that, he worked as an external relations consultant at the Comprehensive Nuclear-Test-Ban Treaty Organization.
-Mr. Kamel holds a Master of Arts in Nonproliferation and Terrorism Studies from the Middlebury Institute of International Studies at Monterey and earned his Bachelor of Arts degree at San Jose State University.
-He also attended The American University in Cairo.
-Mr. Kamel currently sits on the steering committee of the Middle East Next Generation of Arms Control Specialists Network.
+Kamel holds a master of arts in nonproliferation and terrorism studies from the Middlebury Institute of International Studies at Monterey and earned his bachelor of arts degree at San Jose State University.
+He also attended the American University in Cairo.
+Kamel currently sits on the steering committee of the Middle East Next Generation of Arms Control Specialists Network.